Darklord-200/Darklord-200/README.md

 - 👋 Hi, I’m @Darklord-200
-- 👀 I’m interested in c languages and trying to learn them
+- 👀 I’m interested in java language
 - 💞️ I’m looking to collaborate on a minecraft plugin
-- 📫 How to reach me ...
+- 📫 How to reach me levigoossens17@gmail.com

 <!---
 Darklord-200/Darklord-200 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.